twilio/workshop/docs/dynamic_apps.rst

 When someone requests the front page of our application, they will now get TwiML instead of HTML.
 However, if you refresh your page, nothing seems to have changed.

-The problem is that while we're sending back TwiML the browser still thinks we're sending it HTML.
+The problem is that while we're sending back TwiML, the browser still thinks we're sending it HTML.
 To fix this problem we'll include additional metadata via an HTTP header to tell the browser we're sending valid TwiML.